friedue/Notes/ExpHub_submission.md

 For every data set:

-1. Save data and metadata in ExpHub
+1. **Save data and metadata in ExpHub**
   - relevant scripts/Rmds in `inst/scripts/`
-    - `make-data.Rmd` -- describe how the data stored in ExpHub was obtained and saved
+    - `make-data.Rmd` -- describe how the data stored in ExpHub was obtained and saved, [example](https://github.com/LTLA/scRNAseq/blob/master/inst/scripts/make-nestorowa-hsc-data.Rmd)
         ```
         ## describe how the data was obtained and processed
         count.file <- read.table("file.txt")